 In the spring of 2007, Qian served as music producer and soloist for Steven Laitz’s book The Complete Musician (second edition), published by Oxford University Press (USA).
 An endorsed artist for both Selmer of Paris and D’ Addario of New York, Qian has appeared as a concerto soloist with the Shanghai Symphony Orchestra, the Eastman Wind Ensemble, the Shanghai Philharmonic, the Xiamen Philharmonic, the Pueblo Symphony Orchestra, the Baylor Symphony Orchestra, the Eastman Chamber Orchestra and the Shangyang Opera Orchestra.
 He has introduced Chinese audiences to a number of Western clarinet solos in full orchestral versions, among these Donato Lovreglio’s La Traviata Fantasy and concertos by Aaron Copland and Malcolm Arnold.
 In 2001, Qian made his Carnegie Hall debut, performing Weber’s Clarinet Concerto No. 1.
 National and international appearances as principal and guest principal clarinetist also include the Eastman Wind Ensemble’s tours of Asia in 2000 and 2004, Central Wisconsin Symphony, the North Carolina Festival Orchestra’s European tour, the Kent-Blossom Music Festival (student guest principal with the Cleveland Orchestra), the National Orchestra Institute (USA), the American Wind Symphony, and the Binghamton Philharmonic.

-In 2004, Qian was the featured soloist at the Kyoto International Performing Arts Festival in Japan, and appeared on National Public Radio’s “Performance Today" with the Grammy-award winning Ying Quartet.
+In 2004, Qian was the featured soloist at the Kyoto International Performing Arts Festival in Japan, and appeared on National Public Radio’s "Performance Today" with the Grammy-award winning Ying Quartet.
 Since 2006, Qian’s activities as a teacher and performer have included a clarinet recital in Paris, France; conducting the Nazareth/Houghton Clarinet Choir as part of the International Clarinet Choir Festival in Rochester, New York; and numerous concerto appearances and master classes throughout China, Malaysia, Singapore, Taiwan, Canada, and the USA.
 In 2009, he performed a chamber and solo recital in Shanghai, China, with Japanese violinist Yayoi Toda, first prizewinner of the Queen Elizabeth Competition.
 Dr. Qian was also invited by the Singapore Ministry of Education, Singapore National Youth Orchestra, and Singapore American School to give a solo recital and several master classes.
 In 2011, he performed solo recitals in Shanghai, Taipei National Concert Hall, the ICA Clarinetfest conference in Los Angeles, and at the College Music Society International Conference in South Korea.
 In 2013, he was invited by Selmer (Paris) Company to perform a solo recital and give a master class among international students in Paris, France.
-He was also the featured soloist with the Eastman Wind Ensemble on the opening concert of their 2014-15 season.

 Dr. Qian holds a Bachelor of Music in Clarinet Performance from Baylor University where he was a student of Richard Shanley, and a Master of Music in Clarinet Performance, and a Doctor of Musical Arts from the Eastman School of Music where he studied with Kenneth Grant and was the last private student of Stanley Hasty.
 Dr. Qian is the founding director of Baylor Clarinet Choir and Chamber Music Festival, Virtuosi Chamber Winds, a group specializing in large wind chamber music, and the Amadeus Youth Clarinet Ensemble, a training ensemble for high school students in the USA.